lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A matching list can be used if some well-known values are defined.

-Otherwise these options SHOULD be sent as a residue (fixed or variable length).
+Otherwise these options can be sent as a residue (fixed or variable length).

 ## CoAP option Uri-Path and Uri-Query fields